xunit/xunit/xunit.analyzers/_rules/xUnit1024.md

 ## Cause

-This rule is triggered when you have more than one public methods with the same name, and at least one of them is marked as a test method.
+This rule is triggered when you have more than one method with the same name, and at least one of them is marked as a test method.

 ## Reason for rule